 Project Canaan (A Place of HOPE)

 Project Canaan is a 2,500 acre large-scale land development project being designed to come alongside Africans and bring expertise, resources and heart together to find a holistic solution to a complex set of issues.
-It will provide training and employment, *grow large amounts of food to stimulate the local economy and allow for export while supporting orphans and vulnerable children on the property and across the nation.
+It will provide training and employment, while supporting orphans and vulnerable children on the property and across the nation.

 The Project Canaan Children (PCC) program provides a safe haven for orphans and vulnerable children.
 Children's homes and schools have been and will continue to be built to provide for the ever-growing number of orphans being left in the wake of the AIDS pandemic.
 This will provide them a chance to live and grow as well as be educated to help break the cycle of ignorance and poverty in their generation.